Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 ▣ "And how is it that we each hear them in our own language to which we were born" This may have been a miracle of hearing, not necessarily speaking (cf. Acts 2:8 and 11).
 If this many people, all speaking a different language, spoke at the same time it would be confusion.
 This is the theological reversal of The Tower of Babel (cf. Genesis11).

 This is the Greek term dialektos (cf. Acts 2:8), from which we get the English term "dialect."
 Luke uses this term often in Acts (cf. Acts 1:19; 2:6,8; 21:40; 22:2; 26:14).
 It is used in the sense of "language."
-However, in this context, dialect may be the intended meaning.
 These Jews heard about Jesus in their mother dialect.
-This was meant to be a confirming sign to them of the truthfulness of the new message about God and its universal inclusion!
+This was meant to be a confirming sign to them of the truthfulness of the new message about God and His universal inclusion!

 2:7,12 Notice all the different terms expressing high emotions in this context.